Skip to main content

 “How does the Antichrist actually seize power?
 In late modernity, we finally have the answer: by talking constantly of Armageddon (or in secular terms, of existential risk).”
 Kulkarni writes.
 “He rides the wave of apocalyptic anxiety.”

-Thiel also mentioned at least six Biblical passages, Daniel 12:4, Matthew 24:35-36, 1 Thessalonians 5:3, 2 Thessalonians 2:6, and Revelation 9:6, which all discuss the arrival of the Antichrist and the apocalypse, according to Kulkarni.
+Thiel also allegedly mentioned Biblical passages — including Daniel 12:4, Matthew 24:35-36, 1 Thessalonians 5:3, 2 Thessalonians 2:6, and Revelation 9:6 — which discuss the arrival of the Antichrist and the apocalypse, according to Kulkarni.

-Stephens and Thiel did not respond to requests for comment before publication.
-Kulkarni declined to answer further questions about the lectures, citing the lecture series’ off-the-record policy.
+Stephens and Thiel did not respond to requests for comment.
+Kulkarni declined to answer questions about the lectures, citing the off-the-record policy.

 Thiel has been speaking for at least a year about the Antichrist — who, for the uninitiated, is a biblical figure who will rise before the Last Judgment and attempt to turn people against Jesus.